 Aesop Resurrection Rinse-Free Hand Wash, £7

 We’ve all tried a fair share of sanitisers over the last couple of years, but it’s this one that always stands out from the rest.
 Fast-drying without leaving any tightness behind, and minus that horribly strong alcohol-based surgical smell.
 Win, win!

-This trio of essential oils will be a godsend on the plane and on holiday too.
+This trio of essential oils is a godsend when it comes to long haul flight essentials.
 They double up brilliantly as fragrance particular if you want something less heady in the summer.
 It features three of the brand’s best-selling oils (De-Stress, Revive Morning and Deep Relax) each designed to calm your mood and soothe the senses.
 And the luxe leather pouch is an extra special touch.

 Dry eyes are a given when you’re flying in a pressurised cabin for hours on end.
 Add hydration instantly with a spritz or two of this eye spray to relieve redness, irritation, itchiness, and heavy, tired eyes.
 And the best bit is you can apply it while wearing makeup and contact lenses too.

 Falling asleep can be difficult at the best of times, throw in a plane full of people and constricted seating, and sleep is well and truly off the agenda for most.
 But this miniature ayurvedic-based oil is packed with 20 herbs infused in Black Seed Sesame that are known to assist with sleep, sinus congestion, snoring and calm the senses.
 Simply sniff 1 to 2 drops up each nostril or place the oil on a cotton bud and massage it around both nostrils.
 Promise it’s not as fussy as it sounds, and it works like magic.